 As with all insurance products you should remember that the cheapest option isn’t always the best.
 The level of cover you get is as important as the price – you don’t want to end up over-insured and paying for insurance you don’t need, or under-insured and left without cover you do need just to save a few quid.

 Motorcycle insurance, like car insurance, comes in three tiers:

-- Third party, fire, and theft: this includes everything in third party, plus cover for if your bike is stolen, or destroyed/damaged by fire
+Third party, fire, and theft, which includes everything in third party, plus cover when your bike is stolen, or damaged by fire

-- Fully comprehensive: this includes all of the above, as well as accidental damage, vandalism, repairs.
+Fully comprehensive: Fully comprehensive motorcycle insurance includes all of the above, as well as accidental damage, vandalism and repairs.
 It may also cover if you lose accessories such as a camera, sat-nav or luggage.
 However this can vary by insurer, so it’s best to read policy documents before taking insurance out.

 How much you pay for motorbike insurance can be affected by a number of factors, including:

 The motorbike, scooter or moped: this includes the make, model, type, and engine size